corb555/iot_bridge/README.md

 * ROS facial recognition recognizes a face at the door and OpenHAB unlocks the door.
 * A Washing Machine indicates to OpenHAB that the load is complete and ROS dispatches a robot to move the laundry to the dryer.
 * OpenHAB MQTT binding indicates that Sarah will be home soon and a sensor indicates that the  temperature is hot.
 ROS dispatches the robot to bring Sarah's favorite beer.
 OpenHAB turns on her favorite rock music and lowers the house temperature.
 * A user clicks on the OpenHAB GUI on an IPAD and selects a new room location for the robot.
-The message is forwarded by the openhab_bridge to ROS and ROS dispatches the robot.
+The message is forwarded by the iot_bridge to ROS and ROS dispatches the robot.

-With the openhab_bridge, any OpenHAB device can be easily setup to publish updates to the openhab_updates topic in ROS, giving a ROS robot knowledge of any Home Automation device.
+With the iot_bridge, any OpenHAB device can be easily setup to publish updates to the openhab_updates topic in ROS, giving a ROS robot knowledge of any Home Automation device.
 ROS can publish to the openhab_set topic (or openhab_command) and the device in OpenHAB will be set to the new value (or act on the specified command).

+## Release History
+v0.1 - Initial Release

+v0.8 - Renamed openhab_bridge to iot_bridge.  *NOTE:* the ROS topic names changed from openhab_* to iot_*.
+Changed from long polling to regular polling.
+This significantly improves reliabilty without much performance cost.

 ## For more information